Akshaypa91/Systematic-Trading-Engine/README.md

 **Position sizing** — Fixed-fractional `qty = ⌊(capital·riskPct)/(entry·slPct)⌋`; half-Kelly optional.

 **Backtest metrics** — CAGR, Sharpe, Sortino, Calmar, Max Drawdown, Profit Factor.
 Walk-forward optimisation (IS/OOS windows) guards against curve-fitting.

+**Costs are modelled, not waved away** — brokerage, STT, exchange charges, GST 18%, stamp duty, and 20% STCG on intraday.
+Backtests report **gross → cost drag → net**, because a strategy that only works before frictions does not work.

+---

+## Research findings

+The point of building this was to find out whether the strategies work.
+Two results are worth stating plainly, because both are negative and both changed what got built:

+**Walk-forward validation: buy & hold won 3 of 3 out-of-sample folds.** None of the tested strategies — mean reversion, MA crossover, RSI, trend following, cross-sectional momentum — beat holding the index once tested on data they were not fitted on.
+Test enough strategies and one will look profitable by chance; rolling out-of-sample folds are how you tell the difference.
+The finding is reported rather than tuned away (`scripts/walk-forward.js`).

+**Measured reaction latency: ~4.9 seconds.** Feed staleness + signal compute + order round-trip, instrumented end to end (`utils/latencyMonitor`, surfaced on `/diagnostics`).
+That is roughly five orders of magnitude off real HFT, which is why the "microsecond execution" idea was formally ruled out instead of half-built.
+The NSE–BSE spread monitor that came out of that work is read-only: it measures the gap and the round-trip cost required to capture it, and places no orders.

 ---